Pan de Muerto Traditional Recipe

 With the larger portions, form small balls using your hands.
 Make sure your hands are also slightly oiled.

-Shaping a ball with pan de muerto dough.
+Shaping a ball with hands.

 Place the dough balls in a large baking tray lined with parchment paper or lightly buttered.